3dcitydb/3dcitydb-docs/source/impexp/plugins/plugin-architecture.rst

 Introduction to the plugin architecture
 ---------------------------------------

-The Importer/Exporter offers a plugin architecture that supports the modular development and deployment of additional functionalities for interacting with the 3D City Database or external datasets.
-For instance, plugins may enable loading or extracting 3D city model content using data formats other than CityGML or KML/COLLADA/glTF.
-Plugins are self-contained extensions in that one plugin cannot extend the functionality of another plugin.
+Plugins are extensions that add additional functionality to the Importer/Exporter.
+They are self-contained in that one plugin cannot extend the functionality of another plugin.
 Therefore, plugins can be added separately to the Importer/Exporter without interdependencies.